 So I want to create an intervention that would have helped the 15-year-old me.

 The next phase of Beyond Work will see me going back to the place that I grew up to observe, photograph and unearth the needs of people there now.
 I want to see what it is like to be embarking in the world of work, to be looking for work or be in a job in a place that’s been unfairly stigmatised over the years.
-It turns out that if you are a man living in Whitehawk, your life expectancy drops by ten years compared to living in the centre of Brighton.
+It turns out that if you are a man living in Whitehawk, your life expectancy drops by seven years compared to the average in Brighton.
 That needs to change.